History of the Museum

 Life and death

-Oscar Niemeyer, one of the biggest names in international modern architecture, was born in Rio de Janeiro on December 15, 1907 and died on December 5, 2012, at the age of 104.
+Oscar Niemeyer, one of the biggest names in international modern architecture, was born in Rio de Janeiro, on December 15, 1907, and died on December 5, 2012, at the age of 104.

 The plans for the Museum, authored by Oscar Niemeyer, combine straight and curved lines, concrete and green areas, neutral and bright colors.

-In the 1940s, Niemeyer created the Conjunto Arquitetônico da Pampulha, in Belo Horizonte, Minas Gerais, commissioned by the then Mayor Juscelino Kubitschek, built between 1942 and 1944: the “Cassino da Pampulha”, the “Casa do Baile”, and the “Igreja de São Francisco de Assis” (or, Igreja da Pampulha).
+In the 1940s, Niemeyer created the Pampulha Architectural Complex, in Belo Horizonte, Minas Gerais, commissioned by mayor Juscelino Kubitschek, built between 1942 and 1944: the Pampulha Casino, the Casa do Baile (Ball House) and the Church of São Francisco de Assis or Igreja da Pampulha (Church of Pampulha).

-In 1994, he also became the architect of spaces dedicated to art, such as the Niterói Museu de Arte Contemporânea (RJ), and again of democratic spaces, such as the headquarters of the OAB (Ordem dos Advogados do Brasil), in Brasília, in 1998.
+In 1994, he also became the architect of spaces dedicated to art, such as the Museum of Contemporary Art in Niterói (RJ), and again of democratic spaces, such as the headquarters of the OAB (Ordem dos Advogados do Brasil – Brazilian Bar Association), in Brasília, in 1998.

 The Eye Annex Building